andipaetzold/react-firehooks/README.md

 Returns:

--   `value`: User; `undefined` if user is currently being fetched, or an error occurred
+-   `value`: User; `undefined` if the user is currently being fetched, or an error occurred
 -   `loading`: `true` while fetching the user; `false` if the user was fetched successfully or an error occurred
 -   `error`: `undefined` if no error occurred